Rathaus Gersau. Photo/foto: TES.

 Nearly all larger towns and municipalities have a directly elected parliament or municipal council (Gemeindeparlament, Grosser Gemeinderat, Conseil général, Einwohnerrat, Consiglio comunale, Conseil communal, Generalrat, Conseil municipal).

-In Neuchâtel and Geneva, this is compulsory for all municipalities; in Vaud from 1 000 inhabitants, and in Tessin from 5 000 inhabitants or more.
+In Neuchâtel and Geneva, this is compulsory for all municipalities; in Vaud, it applies to municipalities with 1,000 inhabitants or more, and in Ticino, it applies to municipalities with 5,000 inhabitants or more.

 The municipal government